joejcollins/rhapsody-angel/queens/kate.md

 ## 11 x 11 F
 ## 2018 Queen (Marked)

+2020-04-03 Eaten about half the candy, leaving about 600 g of candy.
+Put on a contact feeder with 1 to 1 syrup.

 2020-03-22 Not seen on candy.
 They are bringing in pollen.

 2020-02-21 Not seen on candy.